 - Cut the multitasking.
 It stresses us out and makes us less effective.
 Practice focusing on doing one thing at a time.
 You won’t get it perfect, but that’s okay, remember step number two.

 - Take emotional eating seriously.
 It’s often a signal that life is out of balance and your personal priorities need more attention.
 Emotional eating happens when our spirit or our life isn’t getting fed the non-food things we need or crave.
-We have to pay attention and develop other ways of caring for ourselves instead of turning to food, huge changes are possible.
+If you wonder about how to stop emotional eating, it starts with paying attention and developing ways of caring for ourselves instead of turning to food.
+When we do this, huge changes are possible.
 This can be complicated but it doesn’t have to be overwhelming.
-If you feel stuck, consider an emotional eating program or coach.
-There is so much more to life than this vicious cycle.
+If you feel stuck, consider a targeted emotional eating program.
+There’s so much more to life than this vicious cycle.

 - Don’t skip #1 (you’ll probably be tempted).